Xilinx/Vitis_Libraries/docs/guide_L1/internals/aes.rst

 .. toctree::
    :maxdepth: 1

-AES-128/192/256 Algorithm process plain data blocks of 128 bits, generates cipher data blocks of 128 bits using cipher keys of 128/192/256 bits.
+AES-128/192/256 algorithm processes plain data blocks of 128 bits, generates cipher data blocks of 128 bits using cipher keys of 128/192/256 bits.
 Basic unit of AES algorithms operation is a two dimensional array of 16 bytes called states.
 Its mapping relation is as illustrated in the figure below.